jsalvadormasip/MutechPalabos/examples/showCases/partialBounceBack/README.md

 	palabos/examples/showCases/partialBounceBack

 in a terminal.
-Then, compile using simply:
+Then, compile using cmake:

+	mkdir build
+	cd build
+	cmake ..
 	make
-To run the code, you will then have to type:
+To run the code, you will then have to return to the parent directory:

+	cd ..
 	./fibrinolysis

 for a single-processor execution, or:

+	cd ..
 	mpirun -n NCores ./fibrinolysis

 for a parallel execution, where *NCores* is the number of available CPU cores you wish to allocate.